Velu Thampi Dalawa

 Velayudhan Chempakaraman Thampi of Thalakulam (1765–1809) was the Dalawa or Prime Minister of the Indian kingdom of Travancore between 1802 and 1809 during the reign of Bala Rama Varma Kulasekhara Perumal.
 He is best known for being one of the earliest individuals to rebel against the British East India Company's authority in India.

 Early life

 Velayudhan Thampi was born in a Nair family to Manakkara Kunju Mayatti Pillai and his wife Valiyamma Pillai Thankachi of Thalakkulam.
 He was born on 6 May 1765 in the village of Thalakkulam in Travancore which is in the southern district of Travancore State, Kerala (present day Kanyakumari district, Tamilnadu).
 His full title was "Valiya Veettil Thampi Chempakaraman Velayudhan" being from the family that held the ownership of the province and the high title of Chempakaraman for their services to the modern state created by Maharajah Marthanda Varma.
+He was the grandson of Ettmar Varma Thampuran of Thattari Kovilakam, Parappanadu Swarupam.

 Velu Thampi, was appointed a Kariakkar or Tahsildar at Mavelikkara during the initial years of the reign of Maharajah Dharmaraja Ramavarma.